DMDX

 period option) for every frame

-regardless of the previous frame's duration (so you could schedule an out of
+regardless of the previous frame's duration.
+While you could schedule an out of

 One thing to note about the period option here that